shinvey/swipe-to-delete/README.md

 #### binder
 You can set this option as true or false to close ad open element swiped with a tap

+#### oneOpen
+This option means you can open element swiped only one every time.
+The default value is `false`.

 #### swipeStart, swipeMove, swipeEnd
 These are the callbacks that will be initialized, respectively, at the beginning, during ad at the end of the swipe effect